on5li7/movieTrackerApp/README.md

 Read the [TechDebt](TechDebt.md) file.

 # General Overview
+This app lets the user keep track of the shows and movies they are planning to watch or have already watched.
+They can rate the things they watch and leave comments.
+There are three lists (Unwatched, Currently Watching, and Watched) that the user can move their shows and movies around on.

+Screenshot 2023-05-08 200128.png

 # Features Currently Implemented
+There is a menu page that the user can choose a list out of three options: Watched, Plan to Watch, or Currently Watching.

+When the user chooses a list they can switch to another list of their choice using the buttons on the top right.
+Screenshot 2023-05-08 200145.png

+By clicking Add Movie the user can add a new show/movie and its rating, image path (to display an image) and comments.
+Screenshot 2023-05-08 200201.png

+The user can switch a movie/show from Unwatched to Currently Watching or from Currently Watching to Watched.
+To do this, they click the green button on the top left of the movie/show.
+Screenshot 2023-05-08 200217.png

+To view comments the user left, they click on the movie/show and an edit window pops up, showing the comment along with the title, image path, and rating.
+The edit feature is currently not implemented.
+Screenshot 2023-05-08 200234.png

 # Instructions on Downloading the App
+To use the app, the user runs the menu_page.py file of the project.
+This shows the menu, and the user can use the app however they like.

 # For More Info

 [Customer Notes](customerNotes.md)

 [Traditional Report](TraditionalReport.md)